cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/06-set-up-local-python-environment.md

 If you don't get any errors then congratulations!
 You have a working environment and you are ready to perform some HEP analysis with your new python environment!

-# Installing python with Anaconda
+# Option 2: Installing python with Anaconda

 We recommend working with a newer python release, preferably python 3.7 or higher.
 Even if you have a standard python installation (as comes with many Mac computers), we recommend installing